Hyperiongate/ai-bias-research/README.md

 ### "Google API key not configured"
 - Make sure `GOOGLE_API_KEY` is set in environment variables
-- Ensure you've enabled the Gemini API in Google AI Studio
+- Ensure you've enabled the Generative Language API in Google AI Studio
+- Use a fresh API key from Google AI Studio (not Cloud Console)

 ### Database errors
 - Delete `bias_research.db` file to reset database